 - How about striking up a conversation after class or when you bump into a classmate elsewhere?
 You could say something like, "Hey, I really liked your comment in class today.
 I'm (your name)."
 Most likely, people will offer their name, too, and be flattered that you took the time to acknowledge their input.

-For more ideas about how to meet people, and what to do once you have, check out Grads meeting grads? in Alice's Relationships archive and the related questions below.
+For more ideas about how to meet people, and what to do once you have, check out Go Ask Alice!
+Relationships Q&A archive and the related questions below.